keivnd/YelpCamp/README.md

   * Name
   * Image

-# Layout and Basic Styling
+## Layout and Basic Styling
   * Create header and footers
   * Add in BootStrap

+## Creating New Campgrounds
+  * Setup new campground POST route
+  * Add in body-parser
+  * Setup route to show form
+  * Add basic unstyled form